Commission faces big dollar decisions on Boathouse - NewsBreak

 “If it meets their needs to get us by until we come up with a permanent solution at least it gives them a place to train and store their equipment,” said Augusta Mayor Garnett Johnson.

-The Boathouse has been the home for the Rowing club for more than 25 years, but city officials are saying the entire building needs to be repaired with an estimated price of about six million dollars.
+The boathouse has been the home for the Rowing club for more than 25 years, but city officials are saying the entire building needs to be repaired with an estimated price, about six million dollars.

 “You have about two million in decking work and stairs that needs to be done and beyond that you have some work that needs to be done on the inside to bring it up to condition where we can rent it out again,” said Interim Central Services Director Ron Lampkin.